virtualvinodh/aksharamukha/README.md

 Aksharamukha as of now supports 79 scripts and 7 romanization methods.

+## Docker
+You can use the docker-compose.yaml file to orchestrate the containers.
+It will start the necessary containers for the frontend/backend and, also, bind the webapp to localhost:12345.
+This would be easiest way to run the app locally.

 ## Front End
 The front end is written using Quasar and Vue.
 Use _npm install_ to install all the dependencies and then use _quasar dev_ to start the front end.
 Also, please point the api to localhost at mixins/ScriptMixin.js.

 ## Back End
 The back end is written in Python 3 with Flask.
-After installing all the libraries, use _python3 main.py_ to intialize the backend server.
+After installing all the necessary libraries, use _python3 main.py_ to intialize the backend server.

 ## Python Package
 Aksharamukha is also available as a [Python package](https://pypi.org/project/aksharamukha/).